peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  Converts a byte (from 0 to 255) to an arbitrary-precision rational number.
 * `static ERational FromDouble​(double flt)`<br>
  Converts a 64-bit floating-point number to a rational number.
+* `static ERational FromDoubleBits​(long value)`<br>
+ Creates a binary rational number from a 64-bit floating-point number encoded in the IEEE 754 binary64 format.
 * `static ERational FromEDecimal​(EDecimal ef)`<br>
  Converts an arbitrary-precision decimal number to a rational number.
 * `static ERational FromEFloat​(EFloat ef)`<br>